trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 - `term`, or (optional) `alias` or (optional) `abbreviation` of the term definition used to reference
 - `URL` of the spec in which the term definition list is present and the name of the header
 - `commit hash` of the term definition plus specification adopted
-- `authenticated GitHub user` that adopts the term (create) changes its context (update), or deletes the context.
+- `authenticated GitHub user` that adopts the term (create), changes its context (update) or deletes the context.

 This metadata can be added: